shellbro/dockerfile-dropbox/README.md

 # Updating Dropbox

 Everytime this image is built, the latest Dropbox version is installed.
 I force rebuilding of this image every now end then.
-To update your image:
+To update your setup:

 ```
 docker pull shellbro/dropbox